photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 question!
 If you want to run the server on your own computer, and connect using a separate terminal window on your computer or from another computer on the same LAN:
-    1. Start by running the server with "./server 9000"
+    1. Start by running the server on a machine

+        ./server 9000

     2. Run the client and connect to your server, using the ip address of the machine the server is running on.
-       Ex: If you're running the server on the same machine as the client, enter "./client localhost 9000"
+       Ex: If you're running the server on the same machine as the client,
+           enter:

+          ./client localhost 9000

-           If you're running the server on another computer on the same LAN as your client, and the server machine's IP is 192.168.1.3, enter "./client 192.168.1.3 9000" on your client machine.
+       If you're running the server on another computer on the same LAN as your client, and the server machine's IP is 192.168.1.3,
+       enter: (on the machine you're trying to connect from)

+          ./client 192.168.1.3 9000

 # Project Summary
 This library provides code for a simple LAN message board server, along with